Mesoscopic model for soft flowing systems with tunable viscosity ratio: Conclusions

 \section{Conclusions}

 A mesoscopic numerical method for the simulation of soft flowing systems based on a two-range pseudopotential lattice Boltzmann has been proposed.
 Our method is unique as it features adjustable surface tension, positive disjoining pressure, tunable viscosity ratio and fully resolved hydrodynamics, unlike any other existing alternative (such as boundary integral methods \cite{loewenberg1996numerical} or ``bubble models'' \cite{durian1995foam}).
-It enables the simulation of more general soft flowing systems, besides emulsions, such as foams or suspension of stiff suspended spheres.
-In contrast to the previous literature, the present model removes the viscosity-dependence in the original two-range pseudo-potential LB model, thus opening the way to the simulation of multicomponent fluids with non-unit viscosity ratios and a viscosity-independent disjoining pressure.
+In contrast to the previous literature, the present model removes the viscosity-dependence in the original two-range pseudo-potential LBM, thus opening the way to the simulation of multicomponent fluids with non-unit viscosity ratios and a viscosity-independent disjoining pressure.
 Such capability is demonstrated by computing the relative effective viscosity of a pressure-driven emulsion in a planar flow as a function of the viscosity ratio between the disperse and continuum phases.

-It is hoped that the present upgrade will permit to extend the range of applications of the LB method for complex soft-flowing systems.
+It is hoped that the present upgrade will permit to extend the range of applications of the LBM for complex soft-flowing systems.